-Goal Strategies Primary Prevention - Eliminatio well-being of a community n of the problem's root causes with broad-based efforts to promote the health and Have no fetuses exposed to alcohol, thus eliminating the Engage in education regarding FASD and the adverse effects of alcohol on the fetus with all women and their partners ever develop Ask all female patients of childbearing age the basic question about their use of alcohol • Be aware of and use promotional materials in offices and as handouts for patients • Be aware of and access community resources • Discuss and enhance access to contraceptive strategies with all women and their partners Secondary Prevention - Early de etection and intervention Reduce the duration and Identify women who are using alcohol during pregnancy and assess level of risk by identification of the person Counsel pregnant women who are using alcohol about the effects on the fetus and their own health ut risk.
-Counsel pregnant women regarding the benefits of stopping or reducing the use of alcohol at any time during pregnancy • Refer women who are using alcohol for appropriate treatment • Provide contraceptive counselling and enhanced contraception access Tertiary Prevention - Targeting for advance recovery and relapse risk Reduce complications, impairments, and disabilities caused by FASD and include Identify those women at high risk in future pregnancies Ask the woman why she drinks? activities that prevent Refer at-risk women, especially during pregnancy, for appropriate treatment subsequent children Counsel women about the benefits of stopping or reducing alcohol consumption at any time during pregnancy • Provide contraceptive counselling and enhanced contraception access
+Table 39.
+FASD Prevention Categories Goal Strategies Primary Prevention - Eliminat well-being of a community ion of the problem's root causes with broad-based efforts to promote the health and Have no fetuses exposed to alcohol, thus eliminating the problems of FASD before they ever develop Engage in education regarding FASD and the adverse effects of alcohol on the fetus with all women and their partners Ask all female patients of childbearing age the basic question about their use of alcohol Be aware of and use promotional materials in offices and as handouts for patients Be aware of and access community resources Discuss and enhance access to contraceptive strategies with all women and their partners Secondary Prevention - Early detection and intervention Reduce the duration and severity of maternal drinking by identification of the person at risk.
+Identify women who are using alcohol during pregnancy and assess level of risk Counsel pregnant women who are using alcohol about the effects on the fetus and their own health Counsel pregnant women regarding the benefits of stopping or reducing the use of alcohol at any time during pregnancy Refer women who are using alcohol for appropriate treatment Provide contraceptive counselling and enhanced contraception access Tertiary Prevention - Targetin g for advance recovery and relapse risk Reduce complications, impairments, and disabilities caused by FASD and include activities that prevent recurrence of the condition in subsequent children Identify those women at high risk in future pregnancies Ask the woman why she drinks?
+Refer at-risk women, especially during pregnancy, for appropriate treatment Counsel women about the benefits of stopping or reducing alcohol consumption at any time during pregnancy Provide contraceptive counselling and enhanced contraception access